+This is [your name and position]. mergency Action Plan for San Joaquin Reservoir Dam, No. port Beach.
+The dam is under a Non-Failure condition and is not IRWD activated the EAP b because (description of condition) ritten notification with additional details.
+We'll provide updates ow or dam condition.
+What is the best way to contact you with d contact information].
+I can be contacted at [preferred contact method] If you can't reach me, plea ase use [alternate contact method] n-Failure Emergency L Level Written Notification Script IRWD has identified an en 1029.000, located in Newp mergency condition at San Joaquin Reservoir Dam, No. port Beach. mergency Action Plan for this dam and are determining this to be The San Joaquin Dam is not in danger of failing.
+At on(date) , IRWD observed The current flow into the r The current flow out of the - o fail because of this condition.
+IRWD will provide updates ow or dam condition and will notify you when the situation is actions: An IRWD representative c can be contacted at:

+Potential Failure Emergency Level Phone Notification Script

+This is [your name and position].
 IRWD has activated the Emergency Action Plan for San Joaquin Reservoir Dam, No. 1029.000, located in Newport Beach.
-The dam is under a Non-Failure condition and is not in danger of failing.

-We have activated the Emergency Action Plan for this dam and are determining this to be a Non-Failure condition.
-Again, this is a Non-Failure condition.

-You have/will receive a written notification with additional details.
-We'll provide updates detailing any changes in flow or dam condition.

-Non-Failure Emergency Level Written Notification Script

-IRWD has identified an emergency condition at San Joaquin Reservoir Dam, No. 1029.000, located in Newport Beach.

-IRWD has activated the Emergency Action Plan for this dam and are determining this to be a Non-Failure condition.
-The San Joaquin Dam is not in danger of failing.

-At on , IRWD observed .

-The dam is not predicted to fail because of this condition.
-IRWD will provide updates detailing any changes in flow or dam condition and will notify you when the situation is resolved.

-Please take the following actions:

-An IRWD representative can be contacted at: .

-Potential Failure Level Phone Notification Script

-IRWD has activated the Emergency Action Plan for San Joaquin Reservoir Dam, No. 1029.000, located in Newport Beach.
 The dam is under a Potential Failure condition and may be in danger of failing.

-IRWD is responding to [describe event] that could result in dam failure as early as .

-If the dam fails, parts of Newport Beach and Irvine west of Macarthur Boulevard may be flooded.
+IRWD is responding to [describe event] that could result in dam failure as early as Please reference the inundation map in your copy of the Emergency Action Plan and prepare to evacuate the low-lying portions of Newport Beach and Irvine west of Macarthur Boulevard.
+The Newport Beach Police Department is the PSAP for this emergency.

-The maps in your copy of the Emergency Action Plan show potential inundation areas.

 You have/will receive a written notification with additional details.
 We'll provide updates detailing any changes in flow or dam condition.

-Potential Failure Level Written Notification Script

-IRWD has activated the Emergency Action Plan for San Joaquin Reservoir Dam, No. 1029.000, located in Newport Beach.
+What is the best way to contact you with additional updates? [record contact information].
+I can be contacted at [preferred contact method] If you can't reach me, please use [alternate contact method] Po tential Failure Emergency Level Written Notification Script IRWD has activated the Emergency Action Plan for San Joaquin Reservoir Dam, No. 1029.000, located in Newport Beach.
 The dam is under a Potential Failure condition and may be in danger of failing.

-At on , IRWD observed .
+At on, IRWD observed The current flow into the reservoir is cfs.
+The current flow out of the reservoir is cfs.
 IRWD is implementing predetermined actions to respond to this rapidly developing situation that could result in dam failure.

-The dam could potentially fail as early as.

-Please prepare to evacuate the low-lying portions of the Newport North, Newport Canyon, and Baypoint Residences, as well as Bonita Creek Park and the Bonita Creek Bike Path.
+The dam could potentially fail as early as Please prepare to evacuate the low-lying portions of the Newport North, Newport Canyon, and Baypoint Residences, as well as Bonita Creek Park and the Bonita Creek Bike Path.
 In the event of a failure, portions of Bonita Canyon Drive, Jamboree Road, University Drive, and State Route 73 are expected to be inundated.